LucaPeng/eslint-init/README.md

 Fast & simple integrate eslint into your project and your git flow.

-Support es6, node, react, and vue project.
+Support es6, node, react, vue project, and typescript.

 ## Installament & Usage